saumyamehta17/algorithm_and_system_design/system_designs/netfllx.md

 ####Background
 Because subscribers and actual hours of service usage growing:
 Tens of Billions of requests per day
-Hundreds of TB tranferred per day
+Hundreds of TB transferred per day

 #### ZUUL 1.0
 - Microservice Authentication and Security at gateway layer